-Full-time students are placed on academic probation if, during the first quarter of attendance, the grade point average drops below 1.7; or if, during the second and subsequent quarters, the accumulative grade point average drops below 2.00.
+Full-time students are placed on academic probation if the accumulative grade point average drops below 2.00.

 Students are expected to complete those courses for which they have registered.
 A student is placed on academic probation upon non-completion of 50 percent of the credits registered for after the second week of the term.